MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.CloudCommunications/New-MgCommunicationCallParticipant.md

     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
   - `[LanguageId <String>]`: The language culture string.
 Read-only.
+  - `[ParticipantId <String>]`: The participant ID of the participant.
+Read-only.
   - `[PlatformId <String>]`: The client platform ID of the participant.
 Read-only.
   - `[Region <String>]`: The home region of the participant.
 This can be a country, a continent, or a larger geographic region.
-This does not change based on the participant's current physical location, unlike countryCode.
+This does not change based on the participant's current physical location.
 Read-only.

 INPUTOBJECT <ICloudCommunicationsIdentity>: Identity Parameter
+  - `[AttendanceRecordId <String>]`: key: id of attendanceRecord
   - `[AudioRoutingGroupId <String>]`: key: id of audioRoutingGroup
   - `[CallId <String>]`: key: id of call
   - `[CallRecordId <String>]`: key: id of callRecord
   - `[CommsOperationId <String>]`: key: id of commsOperation
+  - `[MeetingAttendanceReportId <String>]`: key: id of meetingAttendanceReport
+  - `[MeetingRegistrationQuestionId <String>]`: key: id of meetingRegistrationQuestion
   - `[OnlineMeetingId <String>]`: key: id of onlineMeeting
   - `[ParticipantId <String>]`: key: id of participant
   - `[PresenceId <String>]`: key: id of presence